GLP-1 Side Effects: What to Expect and How to Manage Them

 Diabetes Medications:

-- • Insulin: May need dose reduction
+- • Insulin: May need dose reduction to avoid low blood sugar

-- • Sulfonylureas: Increased hypoglycemia risk
+- • Sulfonylureas: Increased risk of hypoglycemia

 - • Metformin: Generally safe to combine

-- • SGLT2 inhibitors: Usually compatible
+- • SGLT2 inhibitors: Usually compatible without adjustment

 Other Medications:

-- • Warfarin: May affect absorption timing
+- • Warfarin: May need monitoring and timing adjustments

-- • Antibiotics: May need timing adjustments
+- • Antibiotics: Some may need timing adjustments

 - • Thyroid medications: Monitor levels closely

-- • Weekly consultations during first month
+- • Weekly touchpoints during your first month

-- • Follow-ups for ongoing support
+- • Scheduled follow-ups for ongoing support

 - • Comprehensive health assessments every 3 months

-Medical Support & Guidance
+Ongoing Medical Support

-- • Side effect management strategies
+- • Side effect management strategies tailored to you

-- • Mental health and wellness coaching
+- • Mental health and wellness coaching when needed

-Personalized Dosing Adjustments
+Personalized Dosing

 - • Gradual dose escalation to minimize side effects